-1. Each club member should own and identify his/her own exhibit on/or before the appropriate county deadline and continuously until after the 4-H show at the County and/or State Fair.
+Each club member should own and identify his/her own exhibit on/or before the appropriate deadline.
 4-H members showing registered beef, boer goats, dairy, dairy goats, sheep, and swine must present a registration certificate to the Club Leader/Superintendent in charge before the time of the show.

 We will not accept 4-H animals in 4-H breeding classes that are registered in a farm name only.
 (Such as "Long View," "Lone Oak," etc.).
 For 4-H breeding animals, acceptable registrations include family corporations and/or partnerships of 4-H members with one or more parents, sibling, grandparents, aunts, uncles, or a legal guardian.
-Acceptable registrations are (1) in the 4-H members' name, (2) John Smith & Sons, (3) John Smith, Sons & Daughters, (4) John Smith & Family (family includes sons, daughters, and legal guardian youth only, (5) Mark Smith (brother) & Mary Smith (sister), (6) family partnership, where the 4-H member's father, mother, brother, sister, aunt, uncle, grandparent, and/or legal guardian is also in the family partnership and the 4-H member's name appears on the legal, notarized partnership.
-A copy of the written document must be on file with the Extension Office before the ID deadline.
-A single animal can only be included inone 4-H Online family profile.
+Acceptable registrations are (1) in the 4-H members' name, (2) John Smith & Sons, (3) John Smith, Sons & Daughters, (4) John Smith & Family (family includes sons, daughters, and legal guardian youth only, (5) Mark Smith (brother) & Mary Smith (sister), (6) family corporations, where the 4-H member's name appears as a holder of stock in the corporation, and proof of the same must be supplied on or before the enrollment date, (7) family partnership, where the 4-H member's father, mother, brother, sister, aunt uncle, grandparent, and/or legal guardian is also in the family partnership and the 4-H member's name appears on the legal, notarized partnership.
+A copy of the written document must be presented at the time of the show.